 “People usually consider walking on water or in thin air a miracle.
 But I think the real miracle is not to walk either on water or in thin air, but to walk on earth.
 Every day we are engaged in a miracle which we don’t even recognize: a blue sky, white clouds, green leaves, the black, curious eyes of a child—our own two eyes.
 All is a miracle.”Thich Nhat Hanh

 This post will be divided into two parts.
-Firstly, I will share some practical information about volunteering at the Manjushri Kadampa Meditation Centre (KMC) in Ulverston.
-Then, I will also elaborate on how this one-week volunteer visit profoundly transformed me.
+First, I will share some practical information about volunteering at the Manjushri Kadampa Meditation Centre (KMC) in Ulverston.
+Then, I will elaborate on how this one-week volunteer visit profoundly transformed me.

 I hope this post will inspire you to consider volunteering here, trying meditation, or simply paying more attention to the wonderful world we are living in right now.

 Volunteer at Manjushri KMC Ulverston – Things to know

 Where is Manjushri KMC Ulverston?

 Manjushri Kadampa Meditation Centre is housed in Conishead Priory – a Grade 2* Romantic Gothic House located just south of the English Lake District.
 Read more about getting to the Manjushri Kadampa Meditation Centre HERE.